strongloop/expressjs.com/en/guide/migrating-5.md

 <h4 id="app.router">app.router</h4>

 The `app.router` object, which was removed in Express 4, has made a comeback in Express 5.
 In the new version, this object is a just a reference to the base Express router, unlike in Express 3, where an app had to explicitly load it.

+<h4 id="path-to-regexp"><path-to-regexp</h4>

+From Express 5 onwards, following are the changes with respect to path-to-regexp which has direct implications to route.
+* RegExp special characters can now only be used in a parameter, as opposed to anywhere.
+* Parameters can have suffixes to augment meaning - *, + and ?.
+E.g. /:user*
+* No wildcard asterisk (*) - use parameters instead ((.*) or :splat*)
+* `/foo/` will match only `/foo/` and nothing else, for old behaviour use `/foo` instead.

 <h4 id="req.host">req.host</h4>